lets-blade/blade/README.md

 ## Plan

-- 1. The development of the social application platform
+- 1. Written in English Docs
 - 2. Add the test code
 - 3. Optimize the code base
 - 4. Optimization of concurrent ability